 Here are some techniques that may be useful:

 Most of the Spanish books in this page are very difficult for beginners, especially those written in old Spanish like Don Quixote.
-You can attempt to read them later, when you've been learning Spanish for some time, or if you decide to take a Spanish course in Spain (the Spanish immersion will make your learning experience quicker and more fun).
+You can attempt to read them later, when you've been learning Spanish for some time, or if you decide to take our Spanish courses in Spain (the Spanish immersion will make your learning experience quicker and more fun).
 Meanwhile, there are thousands of other less ambitious books that will really help you to learn Spanish.

 We all agree the best children's tales are the classic ones from the Grimm Brothers or Christian Andersen.
 If you've already read them in English, it will be even easier to understand them in Spanish, and you can compare one to the other to help you learn even more.
 So, do you feel like giving them a try?